 \subsection{Ablation Study}

-In this subsection, we provide the ablation study of each component in our method on the CASIA-B and Gait3D.
+In this subsection, we provide the ablation study of each component in our method on CASIA-B and Gait3D.

-\textbf{Analysis of RD, FAS, and ORL.} The ablation result is illustrated in \cref{Tab:Abl}.
-Note that the FAS is only employed for datasets where the number of identities $C$ in the training set exceeds the output dimension $d$.
+\textbf{Analysis of RD, FAS, and ORL.} The ablation results are illustrated in \Cref{Tab:Abl}.
+Note that FAS is only employed for datasets where the number of identities $C$ in the training set exceeds the output dimension $d$.
 In contrast, ORL is only applied on datasets where $C<d$.
-Here is the analysis: 1) from experiment \#2, RD improves the baseline by 2.2\% on Gait3D but degrades the performance on CASIA-B by 1.2\% due to fewer anchored gaits; 2)Comparing \#4 with \#2, adding ORL to generate more separate anchored gaits brings improvement on CASIA-B, which shows the importance of anchored gaits; 3) Comparing \#4 with \#2, the selected combination of anchored gaits can further improve the recognition accuracy, which proves that our FAS would produce a better combination.
+Here is the analysis: 1) from experiment \#2, RD improves the baseline by 2.2\% on Gait3D but degrades the performance on CASIA-B by 1.4\% due to fewer gait anchors; 2) Comparing \#4 with \#2, adding ORL to generate more separated GAs brings improvement on CASIA-B, which shows the effectiveness of ORL; 3) Comparing \#4 with \#2, the selected combination of gait anchors by FAS can further improve the recognition accuracy.
 Overall, the ablation result verifies the effectiveness of our proposed methods.

-\textbf{Analysis of model agnostic results.} As shown in \cref{Tab:model-agno}, we conduct experiments on Gait3D with four popular methods, including GaitSet, GaitPart, GaitGL, and GaitBase.
-Since GaitSet and GaitPart don't use cross-entropy loss, we train an extra cosine similarity classifier for them.
-Then for these four methods, we adopt FAS to select 1024 anchored gaits from their classifiers and then adopt SVD to keep the dimension of the relation descriptor the same as their original embeddings.
+\textbf{Analysis of model-agnostic results.} As shown in \Cref{Tab:model-agno}, we conduct experiments on Gait3D with four popular methods, including GaitSet, GaitPart, GaitGL, and GaitBase.
+Since GaitSet and GaitPart don't use CE loss, we train an extra cosine similarity classifier for them.
 The results show that the proposed method can improve performance regardless of the baseline backbones or network structures.
-The model agnostic property further verifies the superior discriminative capacity of the relation descriptor.
+The model-agnostic property further verifies the superior discriminative capacity of the relation descriptor.

 \textbf{Analysis of the generalizable ability on cross-domain testing}.
 As shown in \Cref{fig:cross-domain}, we compare the cross-domain recognition performance between RD $r_i$ and embedding $z_i$ of GaitBase.
 In most cases, RD gains a better rank-1 accuracy, such as 7.0\% improvements on Gait3D to CCPG compared to embedding.
 This experiment demonstrates that the projection-based RD can potentially alleviate the domain gap.